Growing Cucumber Plants

 - Pinching out encourages bushiness

 - Plants should be trained using plant supports such as a vertical cane or trellis

 - They require regular watering

 - Will benefit from a weekly feeding once the first fruits start to swell

 - Requires monitoring for whitefly, mosaic virus and powdery mildew

 Where To Grow Cucumber Plants?

 Indoor varieties of cucumber plants need to be grown under glass.
-The outdoor varieties need a warm, sunny spot with protection from cold winds.
+Outdoor varieties need a warm, sunny spot with protection from cold winds.

 How To Grow Cucumber Plants?

-Cucumber plants can be grown in growing bags, pots or directly in the soil.
-Train them up a vertical cane or trellis and with indoor plants pinch out the tips when they reach the roof.
+Cucumber plug plants grow well in growing bags, pots or directly in the soil.
+Train them up a vertical cane or trellis, and with indoor plants, pinch out the tips when they reach the roof.
 Pinch out side shoot tips as this will encourage more to develop.